Quick Answer

 - The distribution-participant restriction covers the SYNDICATE and selling group; the issuer/selling-shareholder restriction covers the ISSUER and selling shareholders.
 Two parallel Reg M restrictions, two different sets of restricted parties, same restricted period applies to both.

-- The actively-traded exception is a distribution-participant carve-out, NOT an issuer/selling-shareholder carve-out.
-Even when the syndicate is exempt, the issuer and selling shareholders remain restricted.
+- The actively-traded exception on the security being distributed is a distribution-participant carve-out, NOT an issuer/selling-shareholder carve-out.
+Even when the syndicate is exempt, the issuer and selling shareholders remain restricted on the security they are distributing.
+Do not confuse this with the separate, narrow reference-security exception described below.

 The restricted period for distribution participants varies with the liquidity of the security being distributed.
 Three tiers exist, sorted by average daily trading volume (ADTV) and public float thresholds.